|

 Computer Tech

-On Schwab’s website, there’s a simple order form called SnapTicket.
-It stays hidden on the right side of the site until you click a trade button.
-On SnapTicket, you can trade options, stocks/ETFs, and mutual funds.
+On Schwab’s website, we found an easy-to-use order form called SnapTicket.
+It stays tucked away on the right-hand side of the site; clicking a trade button on a security’s page opens the ticket.
+On SnapTicket, three categories of securities can be traded: options, stocks/ETFs, and mutual funds.

-Merrill Edge doesn’t have video news on any platform and does not offer a desktop program.
-But it does have a web-browser system called MarketPro.
-MarketPro has lots of helpful tools, including an advanced options platform.
-Merrill’s website has fewer tools than MarketPro but still works for basic trading and offers some useful features for options and derivatives.
+Merrill Edge does not offer video news on any platform.
+It doesn’t have a desktop program, although it does have a web-browser system called MarketPro.
+This useful program has many helpful trading tools, including an advanced options platform.
+The website has fewer tools but is still solid for basic trading and also includes some advanced derivative features.

 Winner: Schwab